-The official, and yet extremely enigmatic way of referring to a fine for using the public transport without a valid ticket.
-Literally, it means ”a raised up fare”, as in you were too lazy to obtain your ticket like all the good kids, so now you’ll be charged extra.
-This monetary punishment doesn’t automatically redeem you, though – if this pattern of behavior continues, you might find yourself in trouble.
+The official, and yet seemingly enigmatic way of referring to a fine for using the public transport without a valid ticket.
+Literally, it means ”a raised up fare”, as in something along the lines of you were too lazy to obtain your ticket like all the good kids, so now you’ll be charged extra.

 Although the majority of Berlin’s inhabitants is way more likely to star on their own vlog than own a TV set, the Rundfunkbeitrag (a fee for broadcasting services) is not something that could be avoided with this line of argument.
 In case of any doubts, just speak to your landlord.